Psychology and Chronic Pain

 A multidisciplinary approach, involving a team of health professionals, is often necessary for effective chronic pain management.
 This may include general practitioners, psychologists, pharmacists, physiotherapists, occupational therapists, pain specialists, and occasionally psychiatrists or social workers.

 Each member of this team brings a unique perspective.
 For example, psychologists support emotional wellbeing and coping strategies, while pharmacists help manage and optimise medications.
-When these professionals work together, it provides coordinated care that addresses chronic pain holistically: physically, emotionally, and socially.
+When these professionals work together, they offer coordinated care that addresses chronic pain holistically—physically, emotionally, and socially.

 A Whole-Person Approach

-At Hennessy Clinical Psychology, we recognise that pain is real, personal, and multifaceted.
-We approach chronic pain through a holistic lens.
+At Hennessy Clinical Psychology, we recognise that pain is personal and complex.
+We support clients through collaborative, values-based, and trauma-informed care.

 You’re Not Making It Up